graph-quilt/graph-quilt-gateway/README.md

 `$ docker compose -f docker-compose-local-registry.yml up`

+This will start with the example service providers from [./local_registry/dev/registrations/1.0.0](./local_registry/dev/registrations/1.0.0).
+However, there's no actual backend service yet so if you query, you'll get "Connection Refused error.".
+We will add these example services as part of docker compose in the near future so that and end to end call can be made.

 You should see the Spring Boot Logo and a message "Started GraphQLGatewayApplication ..."

 ### Test using GraphiQL